Net-worth

 In 2022, Musk led Tesla through a number of developments, including the release of the Tesla Semi, a semi-truck.
 Amid ongoing lawsuits related to issues with the company’s self-driving car technology, in July 2022 the company was forced to pay $10.5 million to the family of one victim of a fatal Tesla-related accident.
 While Musk criticized the conclusions of US government regulators who found issues with the company’s FSD technology, in February 2023 Tesla recalled 362,000 vehicles.
 That month, Musk also revealed that Tesla would establish a new engineering headquarters in Palo Alto, California, although he chose to keep the company’s corporate headquarters in Texas.
 Despite its legal challenges, Tesla remained a leader in the US EV market into the mid-2020s.

-In April 2022, after weeks of negotiations, Musk spent roughly $44 billion to purchase Twitter, one of the world’s leading social media companies; as part of the deal, Musk announced plans to make the company private.
+In April 2022, after weeks of negotiations, Musk spent roughly $44 billion to purchase Twitter after purchase musk remaned twitter to X one of the world’s leading social media companies; as part of the deal, Musk announced plans to make the company private.
 He promised to quintuple the company’s revenue by 2028, reduce its reliance on advertising revenue, and enact other changes, including greater transparency around the company’s technology and practices.
 However, the markets reacted unfavorably to this announcement, and Twitter’s market value fell by more than $125 billion by the end of April.
 Afterward, Musk began to distance himself from the deal and also began to further scrutinize the company’s practices.
 In July, Musk notified Twitter of his formal intent to cancel his purchase and withdraw from the deal; in response, the company sued Musk for breaching a legally binding agreement.

 Despite these legal issues, in October 2022 Musk again changed his mind and decided to move forward with his purchase of Twitter, which was finalized at a total cost of $44 billion, or $54.20 a share.
 Musk’s purchase resulted in a number of immediate and sweeping changes at the company.
 After taking over, Musk fired Twitter CEO Parag Agrawal and a number of executives, installed himself as CEO, and laid off a number of Twitter employees.
 In subsequent weeks, the company continued to fire much of its workforce and hundreds of employees resigned rather than continue to work under Musk’s leadership.
 Under Musk’s direction, Twitter’s system of user verification was overhauled, and an $8/month subscription fee was put in place for users who wanted to have a blue check mark on their profile, which signifies that the profile is verified.
 However, Twitter was forced to suspend sign-ups for this service, known as the Blue subscription service, due to a significant and sudden increase in fake profiles of notable people and brands successfully acquiring verification.